-Arwiki’s frontend makes it easy for readers from all over the world to learn about Arweave by providing support for 11 languages: English, Arabic, Deutch, Spanish, Gaeilge(Irish), Hebrew, Hindi, Indonesian, Hungarian, Chinese, and Korean.
+ArWiki offers information about Arweave for readers all over the world as it provides support in 11 languages – English, Arabic, German, Spanish, Irish, Hebrew, Hindi, Indonesian, Hungarian, Chinese, and Korean.

-Now moderators have a simple panel where they can see the list of pending articles and approve or reject edits.
-The new update granted permissions for the wiki’s moderators to:
+It is also easier for moderators as they have a simple panel where they can see the list of pending articles, as well as approve and reject edits.
+The new update is allowing moderators to:

 - Approve new articles

 - Hide articles from the frontend level through “deletion” TXs

 - Add news tags to articles to improve search results

 ArWiki has a Profit Sharing Token (PST) called $WIKI.
 To use the moderator permissions one is required to have $WIKI tokens and stake in the DAO to be able to act.

 The token allows any $WIKI holder to benefit from sponsoring the page and earning rewards.

 To get involved with the community you need to connect your Arweave wallet and submit edits or a new article and earn some $WIKI.